 Summer is rapidly approaching — have you planned your vacation yet?
 If you’re hoping to visit a top summer destination where you can indulge in delicious cuisine and savor local wines, here’s the hot list.
 Some may ring a bell and some may be a bit off-the-beaten-path, but there’s something for everyone.

 Normally, visiting the La Rioja region of Spain is best done in fall, where you can check out the grape harvest.
 The town of Haro, Spain is an exception, famous for their yearly wine fight.
-A four-day long festival in June (this year’s dates are the 27-30), the Batalla de Vino is just what is sounds — similar to a water fight, but people dump and spray wine all over each other.
+A four-day long festival in June, the Batalla de Vino is just what is sounds — similar to a water fight, but people dump and spray wine all over each other.

 Have you ever filled a super soaker with wine?
 Or been sprayed with a fire engine hose filled with Crianza?
 If not (or even if so) head to Haro to experience this unique festival.
 Oh, and pack white clothes, but nothing you don’t mind turning purple.

 Georgia has around 500 different grape varieties.
 That’s enough in itself to get me packing my bags, but there’s more: Georgia’s wine production is not only one of the oldest in history, but the country’s special winemaking process is truly unique.
 It includes adding fermented juice to kvevri clay jars, topped with a wooden lid and covered with soil.
 The process is even featured on the UNESCO Intangible Cultural Heritage List.

 You can also embark on a wine bar crawl through Tblisi’s old town.
 The area is full of shops/bars that stock their shelves with varieties made from small, family-owned vineyards around the country.